-It’s no secret that product imagery is just about the most important element of your product.
+It’s no secret that product photos are just about the most important element of your product.
 After all, more than half of visitors to your product page will jump to interacting with your image gallery before looking at anything else on the page.

 Yet, even with all that in mind, many store owners settle for basic imagery, often supplied by the manufacturer, with little investment in what these images say, or don’t say.

 The image on the left definitely displays the product, but the image on the right starts to tell you about the person who buys this product.
 (Source: GradePixel)

 This guide will not cover the whole scope of product image types you should have, nor will it cover the technical aspects of handling your own product photography.
 I am here to talk about visual storytelling!

 While text descriptions and matter-of-fact imagery was effective for sales purposes for decades (and is still important today), shoppers need more to be convinced.
 Between endlessly scrolling on Instagram and binge-watching compelling TV shows on Netflix, simple basic imagery just doesn’t capture the imagination.

 But more importantly, product images that tell a story switch shoppers from simply evaluating the logic of a purchase to experiencing how their life will be changed by this product.
 When shoppers experience a story, mirror neurons fire in the brain and cause them to feel the same emotions as if the story was truly happening to them.
 They get to feel how the product fits into their lives and enables them to be their best self.

 Make sure the store is aligned with a compelling marketing angle to merge both strategies.